Tracking Yes - A Guide to Everyday Magic

 We were gathered around a table in the tiny, bustling top shack that was home base for Whistler Ski Patrol.
-The sun was just setting, the lifts had closed and the Patrol team was gearing up to head out for final sweep of the mountain, looking for any lost or injured skiers who had not yet made their way safely to the bottom.
+The sun was just setting, the lifts had closed and the Patrol team was gearing up to head out for final sweep of the mountain, looking for skiers who had not yet made their way safely to the bottom.

-Six dogs were waiting outside for us, some curled into tight balls, heads nestled into their underbellies for warmth, some barking at noises in the descending darkness, others lifting their noses into the approaching night, investigating messages from the frosty world around them.
+Six dogs were waiting outside for us.
+Some were curled into tight balls, heads nestled into their underbellies for warmth while others lifted their noses into the approaching night, decoding messages from the frosty world around them.

 ‘We’ were six Avalanche Rescue Dog professionals on a week long training course, waiting for the mountain to close so we could embark on a night training exercise.
-We were going out into the darkness with our dogs, using headlamps as our only source of light, to ski to an unknown site that had been set up for us.
+We were going out into the darkness with our dogs, using headlamps to guide our way to an unknown site that had been set up for us.

 My practice was to ride the lift with my pack on, leaving my hands free for my poles and dog, but as I skied onto the loading platform, I made a split second decision to do what they were all doing and take my pack off.
 As I got tangled up in the extra time that took—the chair slammed into me, knocking me off my feet and planting me face down in the snow.
-I lay there doing the math…how many pairs of eyes were focused entirely on me, and what were those eyes thinking?
-I would have given anything to disappear in that moment.
+I lay there doing the math…how many pairs of eyes were focused on my complete lack of awesomeness, and what were those eyes thinking?

-Now, in this moment, I had completely forgotten why I loved doing this work and was conjuring all manner of new humiliation scenarios, desperately wishing that I had not brought myself into this ridiculously challenging situation yet again.
+Now, back in this moment, I was completely forgetting why I loved doing this work and conjuring all manner of new humiliation scenarios, desperately wishing I hadn’t brought myself into yet another challenging situation.
 I was fixated on one thing—there was only room for brilliance on this team, and I was not that.
 Next to THEM, I was painfully ordinary and wildly incompetent.

 I was navigating an impractical desire to flee when the call came in.

 We stepped out into the darkness, our headlamps reflecting off the eyes of our dogs.
 Lily leapt to her feet, at full attention, tail wagging, ready for adventure.
-As I put on her harness and night light, her whole body began to wag with anticipation; she knew she was going to work — her favourite thing.
-Time to shine.
-I paused for a moment to connect with her and recalled something I had heard a thousand times in my training: “Trust your dog.”
+As I put on her harness and night light, her whole body began to wag with anticipation; she knew she was going to work.
+Her favourite thing, time to shine.
+I paused for a moment to connect with her and recalled something I’d heard a thousand times in my training: “Trust your dog.”

 I wrestled to get my skis off and plant their tails in the rock hard snow, a dodgy balancing act that took all my concentration.
 That done, I collected my poles and wits, ready to start kicking steps, and looked upward.